kvpz/opencv-camera-calibrations/README.md

 - Use hardware synchronization if available (external trigger)
 - If using software synchronization, minimize delay between captures
-- Verify synchronization by checking that the chessboard position matches across all three images
+- Verify synchronization by checking that the chessboard (or any object) position matches across all three images

 ### Capture Methodology

 1. **Coverage Requirements:**
    - Capture 25-50 synchronized image sets (3 images per set)
    - Focus on the overlapping regions between cameras where stereo matching will occur
-   - Ensure the chessboard is visible in all three cameras simultaneously

 2. **Chessboard Positioning:**
    - **Distance variation:** Capture at near, medium, and far distances